School Experiences Volunteers

 The Discovery Squad volunteers use artifacts and specimens from the Museum's collections to help visitors discover what scientists can learn from them and their importance to The Field Museum's collections.

 Volunteers in this position must be outgoing and energetic.
 They must possess the skills and desire to interact and communicate with people of all ages and backgrounds.
 Theater and/or teaching experience is preferred.
 Bilingual volunteers are a plus.

-The Discovery Squad program occurs on Mondays, Thursdays, Fridays and Saturdays.
+The Discovery Squad program occurs Thursday through Monday.
 Volunteers must be able to sign up for at least 4 half day shifts (9:45am-1pm or 12pm-3:15pm) or 2 full days (9:45am-3:15pm, includes a 45 min lunch) per month to stay active.
 If interested in applying, please use the online volunteer application.

 Guest Relations Volunteers